naymspace/backpex/guides/live_resource/user-preferences.md

 ## Storage adapters

 An adapter owns the "where" of preference storage.
-Backpex ships one (`Backpex.Preferences.Adapters.Session`) and lets you plug in others per prefix. `Backpex.Preferences` routes each call through the adapter configured for the key's prefix.
+Backpex ships Session and Ecto adapters (the Ecto adapter uses your application's schema and table) and lets you plug in others per prefix. `Backpex.Preferences` routes each call through the adapter configured for the key's prefix.

 ### Picking an adapter